 If the jacket is working properly and fits properly, it should flip them onto their back instantly, keeping their face out of the water.

-Do life jackets expire?
-Yes, they do, and it's unsafe to use an old one.
+Life jackets expire, and it’s unsafe to use an old one.
 Especially an old one that someone else used, and you have no idea how well it was taken care of.

 If a life jacket is left in the sun, it can become brittle and the inner foam can become waterlogged, making it less efficient, if it works at all.